sonots/dummer/README.md

 ## Relatives

-There is a [fluent-plugin-dummydata-producer](https://github.com/tagomoris/fluent-plugin-dummydata-producer), but I wanted to output dummydata to a log file.
+There is a [fluent-plugin-dummydata-producer](https://github.com/tagomoris/fluent-plugin-dummydata-producer), but I wanted to output dummydata to a log file as a standalone tool.

 ## Contributing